Patient education: Vasculitis (Beyond the Basics)

 TYPES OF VASCULITIS

 There are many different types of vasculitis.
-These are often classified according to the type and location of the blood vessels that are involved.
+The types are grouped based on the size of the blood vessels affected: large, medium, and small.
 Some types of vasculitis are more serious than others.
 The names and characteristics of the most common types of vasculitis are listed below.
-These are organized according to the size of the blood vessel affected.

 Large-vessel vasculitis — Vasculitis that affects large arteries includes Takayasu arteritis and giant cell (temporal) arteritis.

 Takayasu arteritis — Takayasu arteritis usually affects the main artery that receives blood from the heart (the aorta) and its branches (figure 1).

-Takayasu arteritis is not common in the United States.
-The disease usually affects women who are between 10 and 40 years old.
+Takayasu arteritis is quite rare.
+While seen throughout the world, it is more common in parts of Asia and the Middle East than in North America or Northern Europe.
+The disease usually affects women who are between 10 and 40 years old at the time of diagnosis.
 Common symptoms include pain and weakness when trying to use the arms or legs (called claudication).
-Other organs, such as the intestines, can also be affected; this can cause abdominal pain after eating.
+Other organs, such as the intestines, can also be affected, causing abdominal pain after eating.
 If the heart is affected, there can be chest pain with activity (eg, walking, running).
-(See "Patient information: Peripheral artery disease and claudication (Beyond the Basics)".)
+(See "Patient education: Peripheral artery disease and claudication (Beyond the Basics)".)

 Takayasu arteritis is diagnosed by looking at the arteries with an imaging test.
-This usually involves magnetic resonance imaging (MRI).
-Other possible tests include angiography or arteriography, which uses an injection of dye into a vein to see the blood vessels of the heart with x-ray.
+This usually involves magnetic resonance imaging (MRI) or computed tomography (CT).
+Other possible tests include angiography or arteriography, which uses an injection of dye into a vein to see the blood vessels of the heart with X-ray.
 (See "Clinical features and diagnosis of Takayasu arteritis".)

 Giant cell arteritis — Giant cell arteritis can affect the aorta and its branches.
 Another name for giant cell arteritis is temporal arteritis.
 Temporal refers to the arteries of the face and scalp, particularly those near the temples (figure 2).